inrialearninglab/ai4t/README.md

 ## How to translate the Mooc resources in another target languages.

 1. **Texts**
 All texts files are accessible in HTML or Markdown format.
-Within the AI4T project, all resources were initially produced in English then translated and reviewed in the 4 other languages of the project : French, German, Italian and Slovenian.
+Within the AI4T project, all resources were initially produced in English then translated and reviewed by partners in the 4 other languages of the project : French, German, Italian and Slovenian.

 3. **Videos with Voice-Over**
-- All the videos are in english, voice-over versions has been produced in the 4 other languages of the project (The German version of the videos in module 2, 3 et 4 was developped within the project as requested by Luxembourg partner - another project is now on and will produce the german version of those 6 videos).
+- All the videos are in English, voice-over versions has been produced in the 4 other languages of the project (The German version of the videos in module 2, 3 et 4 was developped within the project as requested by Luxembourg partner - another project is now on and will produce the german version of those 6 videos).
 The Voice-over videos and their associated subtitles were produced by a sub-contractor.
 Each partner has interacted directly with the provider to review and when necessary improve the translated voice scripts of each original video before the recording of voice-over.
 Note that all voice-overs were made by native speakers.
-- All the videos in the 5 languages are uploaded on the AI4T YouTube Channel.
+- All the videos in the 5 languages can be accessed on the AI4T YouTube Channel.

 3. **Videos subtitles**
 - Translated subtitles are available on the project AI4T YouTube channel.